 Pancreatic enzymes to aid digestion

 Psychosocial support.
-Provides help in dealing with coping, independence, sterility, and sexuality, financial issues, and relationships.
+Provides help in dealing with coping, independence, sterility, and sexuality, money issues, and relationships.

 As lung disease gets near the end stage, lung transplantation may be an option.
-The type of transplant done is usually a double lung transplant, because leaving the other, sicker lung in place puts it at risk for infection and damage.
+The type of transplant done is usually a double lung transplant.
+That’s because leaving the other, sicker lung in place puts it at risk for infection and damage.
 Not everyone is a candidate for a lung transplant.
-Ask your child's health care provider for more information.
+Ask your child's healthcare provider for more information.

-With medical and psychosocial support, many children and adolescents with CF can cope well and lead a productive life.
+With medical and psychosocial support, many children and teens with CF can cope well and lead a productive life.